stefcenti2022/kickstarter-analysis/README.md

 ---

 ### Analysis of Outcomes Based on Goals
-[TODO: Explain how this analysis was performed and include code or other images if they can help.]

 This analysis was performed by setting up specific ranges of funding goals for the "plays" subcategory within the "theater" parent category.
 To do this I first created a new worksheet showing the breaking down the goals in ranges of $5,000.
 Anything goal less than $1,000 or greater than $50,000 were included as separate goals to include all goals at the upper and lower ranges.